-- Its quality PowerLitre 7001-T6 alloy poles, which utilise a simple colour coding system result in a tent that is straight forward to pitch and add increased stability for all weathers.
+- Its quality PowerLite 7001-T6 alloy poles utilise a simple colour coding system that results in a tent that is straight forward to pitch with increased stability for all weathers.

 - The value for money that this 1.90kg tent provides makes it an ideal first-time wild camping option.

-If you want to lighten your wild camping rucksack even more, a bivvy bag is a neat solution.
-It offers a low-hassle, quick-to-set-up alternative to tent pitching.
+If you want to lighten your wild camping rucksack, even more, a bivvy bag is a neat solution.
+It offers a low-hassle, quick-to-set-up alternative to pitching a tent.

 Essentially, a bivvy bag is a sleeping bag that is also waterproof and windproof.
-It is easy to erect (you just climb inside your sleeping bag inside your bivvy bag), without need for pegs or poles.
+It is easy to erect (you just place your sleeping bag inside your bivvy bag), without the need for pegs or poles.
 (Some bivvy bags have a small pole to keep the fabric away from your head, while many others do not.)

-A bivvy bag can take a bit of getting used to but if you are looking for an adventurous night, truly sleeping beneath the stars it's a great choice.
+A bivvy bag can take a bit of getting used to, but if you are looking for an adventurous night, sleeping beneath the stars, it's an excellent choice.

 A sleeping bag that suits the seasons and conditions is vital.
 Again you will tend to pay more for lighter-weight bags.
 In all but the warmest situations, a three-season sleeping bag is going to be more of a belt-and-braces option for keeping you warm while wild camping in the UK.

-While down bags offer the greatest warmth, synthetic fill is usually light and keeps you warmer when damp.
+While down bags offer the greatest warmth, a synthetic fill is usually lighter and keeps you warmer when damp.
 Some brands have now launched hydrophobic down sleeping bags so these could be worth a look if you have more money to spend.